PunchThrough/bean-docs/src/projects/holiday-lights-hack.md

 Open the app LightBlue and connect to your Bean.
 Click options and choose Sandbox.
 If everything has been set up correctly, you can turn the lights on and off by pressing the buttons in the third view.

 {{{img_rel this '10iphone6-sandbox2_wide.png' 'Bean iOS sandbox' '100%'}}}

+## Learn More

+If you have any questions about this project, the best place to ask is the [Beantalk community forum](http://beantalk.punchthrough.com/).